ArkAung/tictactoe/README.md

 # Tic Tac Toe

 A simple Tic Tac Toe game built with Python and Tkinter.
+This repo is meant to demonstrate how to structure a typical project such as: project directory structure, unit tests, instructive README to run, test and build, Makefile to facilitate running, building and testing the project, project depedency management and CI workflow.

 ## Table of Contents